 Transformative

-Join me on my transformative journey from severe burnout as a nurse in A&E to achieving a healthier, slimmer self without exercise, showcasing the power of holistic healing.
+Join me on my transformative journey from severe burnout as a nurse in A&E to achieving a healthier, slimmer self without exercise, showcasing the power of holistic healing and nutritional therapy

 My story…

-I think I need to write a little bit about myself and to let you in on my journey of how I found my true calling in holistic health and how this helped me to develop my approach of digging deep for my clients and patients along the way.
+I think I need to write a little bit about myself and to let you in on my journey of how I found my true calling in holistic and naturopathic health and how this helped me to develop my approach of digging deep for my clients making me a better clinical practitioner along the way.

 I have always been interested as a young woman in holistic health and started out as an aromatherapist.
 This was fantastic at the time and although I was working full time as an estate agent little did I know that this would be the beginning of what was to come.